jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).017.jpeg)

 Procedures can also be called *operations*, *functions* or *routines* and there are even more synonyms.
-But I will usually stick to the term *procedure*.
+But I might usually stick to the term *procedure*.

 ### Many Don’t Get It

 Many think it’s not important to have a good subdivision in sub ideas and to come up with good names.
 They think that something just needs to work and then it’s ok.
 Consider what happens when you take away good naming and good subdivision: all you’re left with is procedures calling each other for no apparent reason until they resolve in machine instructions, the names of which are fortunately already picked by Intel(\*.
 The clarity of code is dependant on the clarity of names and subdivision.
-The less clear the names and subdivision are, the less sense the code will make.
+The less clear the names and subdivision are, the less sense the code might make.

 Sometimes I spend most time thinking about a subdivision of code and about names, not testing if something is doing what I want it to do.
 I can spend ten minutes figuring out a name.
 If I don’t give it a good name, the code is not going to make sense.